Gerson Bautista: San Francisco Giants

 On July 19, 2021, Bautista's contract was purchased by the San Francisco Giants organization and he was assigned to the Triple-A Sacramento River Cats.
 Bautista made 9 appearances for Sacramento, going 1–3 with an ERA of 9.00 and striking out 10.
-On August 29, 2021, Bautista was released by the Giants.
+On August 29, Bautista was released by the Giants.

 Diablos Rojos del México (second stint)

 On February 10, 2022, Bautista re-signed with the Diablos Rojos del México.
+He struggled immensely to a 38.57 ERA with 2 strikeouts in 2 1/3 innings pitched.

 Mariachis de Guadalajara

-On May 2, 2022, Bautista was traded to the Mariachis de Guadalajara of the Mexican League.
-In 5 appearances, he posted an 0–2 record with a 22.85 ERA.
-Bautista was released on May 14, 2022.
+On May 2, 2022, Bautista was traded to the Mariachis de Guadalajara.
+In 5 appearances, he posted an 0–2 record with a 22.85 ERA and 3 strikeouts.
+Bautista was released on May 14.

 Toros de Tijuana

+On May 2, 2023, Bautista signed with the Toros de Tijuana.
+On May 18, Bautista was fined and suspended by the league for 10 games.
+The suspension came after Bautista was ejected in a game against the Rieleros de Aguascalientes when a foreign substance was discovered on his glove.
+In 22 relief appearances, he posted a 1–1 record with a 3.48 ERA and 23 strikeouts over 20 2/3 innings.
+Bautista was released on June 26.

+Sultanes de Monterrey

-On February 11, 2023, Bautista signed with the Toros de Tijuana of the Mexican League.
+On August 1, 2023, Bautista signed with the Sultanes de Monterrey of the Mexican League.
+He made two appearances for Monterrey and didn’t allow a run while striking out one batter in two innings of work.

+Conspiradores de Querétaro

+On April 10, 2024, Bautista signed with the Conspiradores de Querétaro of the Mexican League.
+In 39 appearances for Querétaro, he compiled a 4–3 record and 7.39 ERA with 30 strikeouts and 3 saves across 35 1/3 innings pitched.
+Bautista was released by the Conspiradores on February 18, 2025.